BiaPyX/BiaPy-doc/source/get_started/faq.rst

             :align: center
             :width: 350px

-    This is a `known issue <https://support.apple.com/en-gb/guide/mac-help/mchleab3a043/mac>`__ that can be easily bypassed by following these steps:
+    This is a `known issue <https://support.apple.com/en-gb/guide/mac-help/mchleab3a043/mac>`__ that can be easily bypassed by following a `few simple steps depending on the macOS version <https://support.apple.com/en-gb/guide/mac-help/mchleab3a043/mac>`__.
+For instance, in macOS Sequoia 15 the process is as follows:

     #.
 On your Mac, choose Apple menu > System Settings, then click Privacy & Security in the sidebar.
 (You may need to scroll down.)